 document.dispatchEvent(new Event("myEvent"));

-Here, the waitForEvent function converts an event into a Promise, which allows waiting for its resolution within an asynchronous function.
+Here, the waitForEvent function converts an event into a Promise, allowing you to wait for its resolution within an asynchronous function.